w-yeehong/tp/docs/team/leemingde.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to edit a patient's information.
-  * What it does: allows the user to change a patient's information (eg, name, temperature, age) after a patient has been added to Covgient.
+  * What it does: allows the user to change a patient's information (eg, name, temperature, age) after a patient has been added to Covigent.
   * Justification: This feature improves the product significantly because a user can make mistakes in typing in the details of the patient and the application should provide a convenient way to rectify them.

 * **New Feature**: Added the ability for a user to allocate a patient to a room.